 I'm going to make some rectangular bags like the green one on the right to store stuff more compactly and improve organization in the drawer

-• A bag for plates, bowls, eating cutlery, and utensils for digging food out of fridge containers
+- A bag for stuff I use to eat.
+Plates, bowls, cutlery, and utensils for digging food out of fridge containers

-I'm not going to add zippers to the bags, I'm going to use coroplast signboard to reinforce the bags so they stay in box shape, so I'll have to sew an inner bag liner to cover the coroplast.
+I'm not going to add zippers to the bags, I'm going to use coroplast signboard to reinforce the bags so they stay in box shape.
+I'll have to sew an inner bag liner to cover the coroplast.
 I like signboard because its cheap, light, easy to cut, and flexes a little.
-I want the bags lightweight, but have some box-like rigidity, so they keep their shape when pulled out of the Drawer.
-Wood boxes would be too heavy
+I want the bags sturdy but lightweight, but also have some box-like rigidity, so they keep their shape when pulled out of the Drawer.
+Wood boxes would be too heavy, and 3/4" thick wood wastes a lot of space.

 I might even redo the padded bag I made for the induction plate. it's just a tad too big, but that will come last.
 For now, I just have to push down on it a little to shut the drawer.

-The goal is I want to easily pull a bag out of the kitchen slideout, hang it on a bumper swing arm, untoggle the strap holding the side panel in place and drop a panel exposing everything.
-After that, stuff has to be easy to see, remove or put back into the bag.
+The goal is I want to easily pull a bag out of the kitchen drawer slideout, hang it on a bumper swing arm, untoggle the strap holding the side panel in place and drop the panel exposing everything.
+Just like a metal lunchbox I used as a kid.
+Stuff in the fabric box has to be easy to see, remove, and put back into the bag without everything spilling out all over the place.

 Maybe I'll make some youtube vids as I work on it.
 If done correctly, I may have enough room in the drawer to store my half-size 3quart instant pot or blender in the drawer too.

-Right now I have stuff in the way to get to cut up pvc patio railing spindles and post sleeves that keep cutlery and utensils organized.
-There's just a lot of empty space in the pullout drawer most of the time.
+Right now, there's just a lot of empty space in the pullout drawer most of the time.
 Pull out bags will use the space better because it will let me vertically stack shorter stuff better, AND it will keep things better organized.
 The trick is making it easy to use the bags or I'll just go back to the open mess approach.

 No comments: